LoveDaisy/ice_halo_sim/cpp/README.md

   Multi-scattering is a highlight feature of this project.
 As far as I know, HaloSim cannot do this kind simulation.
 While HaloPoint handles it by a tricky workaround, and implements for only limited scenarios.

+* `data_folder`:
+It defines where output data files should be located.
+The simulation program will put data into this folder and the rendering program will read data from this folder.
+Also the rendered image will be put in this folder.

 ### Rendering settings